 We operate in a highly competitive and fragmented industry with low barriers to entry.
 We compete with many apparel manufacturers and distributors, both domestically and internationally, as well as many well-known designers.
 We compete with many other retailers (both brick and mortar and e-commerce sites), including department stores, some of whom are our major wholesale customers.
 Our licensed apparel and accessories compete with many well-known brands.
 Within each of our geographic markets, we also face significant competition from global and regional branded apparel companies, as well as retailers that market apparel under their own labels.
 These and other competitors pose significant challenges to our market share in our existing major domestic and foreign markets and to our ability to successfully develop new markets.
 Some of our competitors have competitive advantages over us, including greater financial and marketing resources, higher wage rates, lower prices, more desirable store locations, greater online and e-commerce presence and faster speed-to-market.
 In addition, our larger competitors may be better equipped than us to adapt to changing conditions that affect the competitive market and newer competitors may be viewed as more desirable by fashion conscious consumers.
-Also, in most countries, the industry's low barriers to entry allow the introduction of new products or new competitors at a fast pace.
-In other countries, high import duties may favor locally produced products.
-Any of these competition-related factors could result in reductions in sales or prices of our products and could have a material adverse effect on our results of operations and financial condition.
+Also, in most countries, the industry's low barriers to entry allow the introduction of new products or new competitors in sales or prices of our products and could have a material adverse effect on our results of operations and financial condition.